KavehHashemi/Veloci/README.md

 ## About

-This is a sample web-app for displaying instant exchange asset prices.
+This is a sample web-app for displaying instant (dummy) exchange prices using websocket.

 ## Stack